Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The script works fine with linked mailboxes in Exchange resource forest scenarios.

-Trusted domains can be modified with the DomainsToCheckForGroups parameter.
+Trusted domains can be modified with the TrustedDomainsToCheckForGroups parameter.

 Group membership is achieved by querying the tokenGroups attribute, which is not only very fast and resource saving on client and server, but also considers sIDHistory.